• Skip to main content

 STEP TWO: In a food processor or high-powered blender, add the shredded cheese, cream cheese, beer, and spices.
 Blend until smooth and creamy - stopping a couple of times to scrape down the sides with a spatula.

-STEP THREE: Once completely smooth and blended, add to a bowl and enjoy with warm pretzel bites (this is my favorite pretzel bite recipe.).
+STEP THREE: Once completely smooth and blended, add to a bowl and enjoy with warm pretzel bites.

 If you are a fan of spice and want a bit more kick to your dip, add ½-1 teaspoon more of hot sauce for added heat.